This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 The best strategy in the original Monty Hall Problem is not to switch every time.

 This isn't impossible.
 That is, these actions aren't impossible: nothing physically prevents you from always choosing the car door.
-It's just hard to think of this as a "strategy," but only because of your lack of knowledge.
+In fact, if you try the simulator, you might find yourself achieving a better tahn 2/3 success rate for some time!
+It's just hard to do this reliably.
+It's not something you can use as a "strategy" - but only because of your lack of knowledge.

 As silly as all this may sound, this is what helped me really understand what's going on here.
 It feels weird that the exact same actions could lead to a 1/3 probability in one situation and a 1/2 probability in another.
 It feels like it breaks the laws of physics somehow: the same actions are supposed to lead to the same state, right?
 But probabilities are not physical realities.
 There is not 1/3 of a car behind that door or 1/2: there either is a car or there isn't.
 With any given attempt at the game, you're either pointing at the car or you're not.
-Probability is just a way of describing what you know about the situation, all of the possible information you could use as clues to what you might be pointing at.
+Probability is just a way of describing what you know, what clues you have as to what you might be pointing at.
 And if one of the things you know is that Monty knows, it changes the probability.